Beyonce Flaunts Baby Bump, Spends Easter With Kelly Rowland

 In late February, the official Coachella Facebook page announced that Beyonce would no longer be headlining.

-“Following the advice of her doctors to keep a less rigorous schedule in the coming months, Beyoncé has made the decision to forgo performing at the 2017 Coachella Valley Music & Arts Festival.
+“Following the advice of her doctors to keep a less rigorous schedule in the coming months, Beyoncé has made the decision to forgo performing at the 2017 Coachella Valley Music & Arts Festival.”

 Fans who bought tickets under the notion that they would get to see Beyonce perform were obviously disappointed.
 The situation was out of her hands, though.
 Had Beyonce not pulled out of the famous festival, her performances would have no doubt consisted of her belting out her catchy tracks, sans her elaborate choreography.